-Also in February 2023, we entered into a Second Amendment to our Credit Agreement with Capital One (the "Credit Facility"), which, among other things, increased the amount of additional indebtedness permitted under the Credit Facility, permitting the issuance of the Additional Notes.
+Also in February 2023, we entered into a Second Amendment to our Credit Agreement with Capital One (the "Credit Facility"), which, among other things, increased the amount of additional indebtedness permitted under the Credit Facility, thereby allowing for the issuance of the Additional Notes.
 For more information, see Note 4.